Bg

 Little ones are also working on their communication skills between 17 - 21 weeks.
 They’re likely turning towards sounds, like a familiar person’s voice, and offering up adorable coos and smiles when they’re content.
 If they’re not happy, they might be trying to let you know what’s wrong at this age by changing up their cry to indicate different needs.

-We recommend aiming for about 14.5 hours of total sleep in a 24-hour period.
+We recommend aiming for about in a 24-hour period.
 This usually includes 3.5 - 4.5 hours of daytime sleep split up into 3 - 4 naps.
 If your little one is taking longer naps, they may do well with a 3-nap schedule.
 Your baby will likely take 4 naps per day if their naps are on the shorter side.
 If this is the case, try not to feel discouraged by short spurts of daytime sleep.
 It’s common to see 30 - 45 minute naps at this age.

 Note that these recommendations are general guidelines and monitoring your child’s energy levels and mood is also important when it comes to making sure your baby is getting enough sleep.
 Some children have higher or lower sleep needs, so don’t stress about the overall number if your baby seems well-rested.